-2.8.1 Adding YP Servers to the Domain
+2.7.1 Adding YP Servers to the Domain

 To add a YP slave server to the domain, begin by modifying the maps on the YP master server.
 If the new server is a host that has not been a YP server before, you must add the host name to the ypservers map in the master YP server's default domain.
-For example, the sequence for adding a server named osprey to domain market is:
+For example, the following sequence adds a server named osprey to domain market: